Beaufort celebrates Flag Day

 Created in the mid-90s, last year the city invited the celebration back to the park.
 Why?
 The venue.
 “It’s centrally located, and it’s the heart of Beaufort.
 Where else can you have this view?
 It’s downtown Beaufort.
 I mean, this is what it’s all about,” Sir Knight Steve Mendoza said.

 Beginning with a prayer by Father Paul MacNeil from, St. Peter’s Catholic Church, the event turned to a few remarks by Mayor Billy Keyserling, a reading about the history of the flag from Sir Knight Steve Mendoza, the pledge of allegiance by Rep. Shannon Erickson and the boy scouts and girl scouts, and a patriotic sing-along, directed by Thomas Fierro and performed by the adult choir of St. Peter’s Catholic Church.

 The choir performed some American classics including “America, the Beautiful,” “Yankee Doodle,” and “God Bless America” as the crowd joined in and waved and waved their flags.

 For tourist Jane McKinney, she was downtown with her husband when she heard the sound of familiar songs and decided to check out the event.
-“I think a good thing represent our flag and celebrate America,” McKinney said.
+“I think [this event is] a good thing [to help] represent our flag and celebrate America,” McKinney said.
 “It’s America and we celebrate those who have fought for our lives.”

 Flag Day reminds the nation that the flag is one symbol, no matter what religion, political stance, gender or race you may be.
 That it’s “one nation under God.”
 It’s a day to help honor those men and women — veterans, retired or active duty military — and celebrate how far our nation has come.
 “It’s important that we show the colors and stand behind our fighting men and women and behind our nation,” Kelly said.